agoryuno/gpt_monkey/README.md

 # gpt_monkey

 This is a Flask service that creates a local API server for ChatGPT.
-Its' primary purpose is to allow programmatic access to GPT4.
+Its primary purpose is to allow programmatic access to GPT4.

 It doesn't require an OpenAI API key, but since GPT4 in ChatGPT is available only to *ChatGPT Plus* users - you'll need to be subscribed to that service to use the latest model.